Best RX-8 Turbo Kit Guide

 - Purchase link: Buy your RX8Performance Turbo Kit here

-Our comment: This low-mount turbo kit from RX8Performance comes with extremely impressive owner reviews and is undoubtedly a serious competitor to the GReddy package.
+Our comment: This low-mount turbo kit from RX8Performance has extremely impressive owner reviews and is undoubtedly a serious competitor to the GReddy package.

-Although it’s implementation isn’t as widespread, it’s certainly gained a lot of attention from owners and enthusiasts.
+Although its implementation isn’t as widespread, it’s gained much attention from owners and enthusiasts.

-With each kit being hand-built, RX8Performance has listened to the market feedback, building a kit that requires minimal hassle and modification to fit, with capabilities of achieving 330-350whp.
+With each kit being hand-built, RX8Performance has listened to the market feedback, building a kit that requires minimal hassle and modification to fit, capable of achieving 330-350whp.

 It’s hard to find long-term testing online, but the initial feedback seems fantastic, and it certainly looks the part.

-The owners that have fitted it have often praised the great response and assistance from RX8Performance, but there do seem to be some mixed opinions on their history, which may be worth researching.
+The owners that have fitted it have often praised the great response and assistance from RX8Performance, but there seem to be mixed opinions on their history, which may be worth researching.

-With the lack of real-world use and questionable history from the company, we couldn’t give the full marks in the rating.
+With the lack of real-world use and questionable history of the company, we couldn’t give the full marks in the rating.

-We highly recommend doing further research if this is likely to be the ideal kit for your needs, as it could well be the best on the market.
+We highly recommend further research if this is likely the ideal kit for your needs, as it could be the best on the market.

 Manufacturer description: “Over the years we have turbo-charged a wide variety of rotary powered vehicles, so when we set out to design a new turbo system for the RX-8, we had some important criteria we wanted to achieve.
 A turbo system that would be responsive and produce power over a broad range yet be completely capable of producing 330-350rwhp.”